apache/incubator-retired-slider/src/site/markdown/configuration/redesign.md

 # Proposed Changes

-## Move Hoya internal state to `/hoya-internal`
+## Move Slider internal state to `/slider-internal`

-Move all hoya "private" data to an internal section,`/hoya-internal` including those in the toplevel directory and in `/options`
+Move all slider "private" data to an internal section,`/slider-internal` including those in the toplevel directory and in `/options`

 ## Allow `/options` and `roles/*/` options entries to take the value "null".